tomgxz/Kraken/REPORT.md

   The `site.ini` config file will contain all of the information about the site settings, theming, and preferences.

 ### Algorithms
-  The main parts of this solution are using a SQL database to store information about the multi-user system, the UI design and interactivity, and the actual drag-and-drop editor, with the drag-and-drop editor being the most complex.
+  The main elements of this solution are: using SQL to store user data for the multi-user system, the UI design and interactivity, and the JavaScript for the drag-and-drop editor, with the latter being the most complex.
+To ensure security is maintaned when user data is being sent to the server, a lot of algorithms, such as `verifyField`, will be developed and tested in both languages.
+This will aleviate the risk of an attacker bypassing the client validation, whilst also meaning that the load on the server is reduced if a user inputs invalid data.

 <!--TODO: add algorithms for hidden navigation bar -->